Aurelien-Pelissier/Medium/Quantum Programming/README.md

 # Quantum Programming

+This article contains the source code to go with the Medium article: The Ultimate Hack: Crack your Credit Card with Quantum Programming.

 <img align="right" src="https://raw.githubusercontent.com/Aurelien-Pelissier/Medium/master/Quantum%20Programming/img/Complexity.jpg" width=450>
 During the past decade, considerable progress has been achieved regarding the development of quantum computers, and a breakthrough in this field will have massive application particularily in research, cryptography and logistic.
 Google and IBM recently claimed the creation of a 72 and 50 qubit quantum chips respectively, making the possibility for a potential imminent quantum supremacy even more likely [1].